VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog3tools.md

     document.getElementById("codeMenu").open = true;
 </script>

-As mentioned above, you'll be learning both Python and C. This means we need to get the tools necessary for working with each.
+As mentioned before, you'll be learning both Python and C. This means we need to get the tools necessary for working with each.
 If you're following along with OpGuides as a whole and have Linux setup, this will be easy.
 If you're on Windows it's not *hard* but there are some annoying steps we'll need to jump through.

 ## Getting Code To Run